Key Facts

 Where did this menstrual cup theory originate from?

 A lot of factors need to go right for conception to occur.
 One of the first and most significant steps is getting the sperm to fertilise the egg.
-To accomplish this, sperm must enter the vagina, past the cervix, and enter the uterus and fallopian tube to meet an egg that has just been released (during each ovulation cycle).
+To accomplish this, sperm must enter the vagina, past the cervix, and enter the uterus and fallopian tube to meet an egg that has just been released (during each ovulation cycle ).

 Cervical Caps & Possible Fertility Booster

+The menstrual device theory may have been inspired by the history of the cervical cap , which was initially introduced as a birth control method over 100 years ago.
+Still, the recent data reveals that they are not particularly good at this.
+These tiny silicone devices were put right at the cervix before a sexual act to block the sperm from getting into the cervix.
 At some point (maybe around the 1980s), certain doctors started wondering whether the caps could be used for an opposite purpose.
-For instance, they wanted to know if they could use them before sex to ensure sperm are kept out, after insemination, or after sex to keep the sperm in and increase the chances of conception.
+For instance, they wanted to know if they could use them before sex to ensure sperm is kept out, after insemination, or after sex to keep the sperm in and increase the chances of conception.
 These findings are mixed, but we shall discuss them in the next section.
+Remember that cervical caps are not being used regularly due to the availability of better forms of contraceptives nowadays.
+Most OB-GYNs also don’t prescribe them.

 Menstrual cups and conception